NikhilMahadevan/analyze-tremor-bradykinesia-PD/README.md

 ## Instructions for Use
 Each classifer file is set up to be run independently or can be chained together in a higher level function.
 Each file requires a filepath to raw accelerometer data (**as a .CSV file**) from a wrist-worn device and the sampling rate of the accelerometer data.
 The raw accelerometer .CSV file should be organized with the following column headers: `'ts','x','y','z'`.
 The code is set up to be manipulated by the user.
 Each file has a `if __name__ == "__main__":` section which serves as the entry point for all relevant functions in each file.
 All processing code in this repository is set up to run on **3 second windows**.

-A example of to make use of this code is as follows:
+A example of how to make use of this code is as follows:

 1. First train, validate, and test a gait and tremor machine learning classifier.
 A leave-one-subject-out routine was used to train and validate each machine learning classifier in this work.
 The `classifiers/resting_tremor_classifier.py` and `classifiers/gait_classifier.py` files enable signal pre-processing, feature extraction, and feature selection for each classifier respectively (as used in our work).
 Also the default parameters of each machine learning model used in our work can be loaded (untrained) via: `model = initialize_model()` function call.
 The user can then train the respective model via the `scikit-learn` `.fit` function (ex: `model.fit(feature_set`)).